 Libraries are hosting adult coloring programs weekly, monthly, as a series, or as a one-time event.
 Libraries are scheduling events over the lunch hour, in the afternoon, in the evening, or making coloring available at drop-in times.

 For more passive programming, some libraries are setting up a display, perhaps near the public computers, with colored pencils and markers.
-One library is hosting a Coloring Contest for adults, with the coloring done at home, and a public viewing and awards ceremony at the library.
-And we learned of one library district who has purchased adult coloring books to put in circulation, encouraging people to color in them and then turn them back in.
+We also learned of one library district that has purchased adult coloring books to put in circulation, encouraging people to color in them and then turn them back in.
 When the books are filled with color, the library will put them on display.

 In terms of supplies, libraries are providing coloring books or coloring sheets, along with markers, color pencils, crayons.
 Some encourage people to bring their own favorite coloring tools, and others mention that they'll accept donated supplies.
 There are a multitude of adult color books available or coloring pages that can be downloaded for free.
 Library Journal covered some of the publishers that are feeding the coloring book trend.
 And there are a multitude of artists selling coloring books on Etsy, including Coloring Outside the Kitchen, a women's history coloring book created by a librarian!

 While we didn't see any libraries hosting coloring pages or links to free coloring resources on their websites, we thought this would be a good idea.
 Or perhaps enlist your group to create coloring designs that others can color, maybe even as a part of a fundraiser.
 Recently, a lifetime patron of the Toronto Public Library created a coloring book of all the branches and two bookmobiles, 102 sketches in all!
 (See September 16, 2015 article in thestar.com)